Erfan Rezaei: Iran protester shot dead after removing poster - source

 The source said security forces also pressed them to say that Erfan was a bystander shot dead by "rioters", as Iran's leaders have portrayed the protesters.

 The source added that the family was allowed a funeral because Erfan's father was a veteran of the Iran-Iraq War who still suffers from the effects of exposure to chemical weapons and post-traumatic stress disorder (PTSD).
 Iranians revere those who fought in the 1980-88 conflict, in which more than one million people were killed.

+"Every day, I look at your picture for hours and cry.
+I look at you empty bed and your books.
+I read your books out loud to your empty bed," Erfan's mother wrote on Instagram last week, underneath a video of his grave.

 The families of several other young protesters allegedly killed by security forces during the current unrest have come under similar pressure from authorities.